 You are welcome to volunteer for part of a project, however, we ask volunteers to attend for at least two full days on overnight trail crew hitches.
 On the first day, leaders review safety and provide a project overview to the entire group.
 If you’re volunteering for part of the project, you must notify the stewardship team at (702) 515-5417 or [email protected] with the project name in the subject line.

 Will there be a camp host or chef on the project?

-We’ll take be cooking up gourmet camp dinners and desserts on overnights.
-We’ll have a coffee, tea, cocoa, and a simple oatmeal bar in the mornings.
-We’ll also have basic sandwich making fixings available in the morning for you to make lunch.
+We’ll be cooking up gourmet camp dinners on overnights.
+We’ll have coffee, tea, cocoa, and a simple oatmeal bar in the mornings.
+We’ll also have sandwich making fixings available in the morning for you to make a bag lunch.

 What are the age requirements?

 For trailwork, we accept volunteers that are 18 years of age or older.

 Due to safety reasons and concern for the animal’s well-being we do not allow allow pets on trailwork projects.
 There are swinging tools and moving objects at our work sites, which could be potentially hazardous.
 In addition, while your pet may be adorable and well-behaved, not everyone is comfortable around dogs.

 What would you like to do next?